SkylineCommunications/dataminer-docs-connectors/connector/doc/Peak_Communications_P7000_SNMP.md

 ### UPC

-This page displays UPC parameters, some of which can be configured by the user.
-It also contains the **UPC Channels table**.
+This page displays UPC parameters, some of which can be configured, as well as the **UPC Channels table**.

 ### Configuration

-This page displays the Ethernet and Redundancy parameters, which can be configured by the user.
+On this page, you can view and configure the Ethernet and Redundancy parameters.

 ### WebInterface